digital-marketing-engineer/software-engineer-affiliate-program-hub/README.md

 Note: Some of these interview preparation does not offer clear way to join their affiliate program, so you may need to have big exposure such as big mailing list or social media with many followers to be able to join them.

-## Online Course for Software Engineer Affiliate Program
+## :books:Online Course for Software Engineer Affiliate Program
 <details>
     <summary>Online Course for Software Engineer Affiliate Program Details</summary>
     <br>